Prochlorococcus: High-light adapted

 Prochlorococcus marinus subsp. pastoris is associated with high-light adapted types.
 It can be further classified by sub-ecotypes HLI-HLVI.
 HLIII, like LV, is also located in an iron-limited environment near the equator, with similar ferric adaptations.
 The high-light adapted subspecies is otherwise known to have a low ratio of chlorophyll b2 to chlorophyll a2.
 High-light adapted strains inhabit depths between 25 and 100 m.
 Their genomes can range from 1,640,000 to 1,800,000 basepairs in size.

 Metabolism

-Most cyanobacterium are known to have an Incomplete Tricarboxylic Acid Cycle (TCA).
+Most cyanobacteria are known to have an incomplete tricarboxylic acid cycle (TCA).
 In this process, 2-oxoglutarate decarboxylase (2OGDC) and succinic semialdehyde dehydrogenase (SSADH), replace the enzyme 2-oxoglutarate dehydrogenase (2-OGDH).
 Normally, when this enzyme complex joins with NADP+, it can be converted to succinate from 2-oxoglutarate (2-OG).
 This pathway is non-functional in Prochlorococcus, as succinate dehydrogenase has been lost evolutionarily to conserve energy that may have otherwise been lost to phosphate metabolism.